kirru2198/kubernetes/01_kubernetes.md

    - kubectl

 3. **Assign IAM Role to EC2 Instance**: Assign a role with necessary permissions.
+   - You need to assign a role to your EC2 instance.
+This role should have permissions such as:
+					 - EC2 full access
+					 - VPC full access
+					 - S3 full access
+   - For testing purposes, you can use an admin policy, but in production, you would create a more restrictive role with the necessary permissions.

+Implimentation:
+---
-4. **Launch an EC2 Instance**: Create an EC2 instance to interact with your EKS cluster.
+1. **Launch an EC2 Instance**: Create an EC2 instance to interact with your EKS cluster.

-5. **Install Necessary Tools on EC2**: Ensure AWS CLI, EKS-CTL, and kubectl are installed.
+2. **Install Necessary Tools on EC2**: Ensure AWS CLI, EKS-CTL, and kubectl are installed.

-6. **Connect to EC2**: Use SSH to connect to the instance.
+3. **Connect to EC2**: Use SSH to connect to the instance.

 ### Summary